 The Trinity College London Junior Fellowships in Piano Accompaniment provide a valuable opportunity for talented young pianists embarking on a professional career to gain experience and to further develop their performance skills.

 Through working with vocal, string, woodwind and brass students, successful applicants will gain accompaniment experience in a variety of contexts.
-Two tax-free bursaries, each to the value of £8,000, will be available for the 2020/21 academic year to help defray the cost of any tuition undertaken during the academic year of their tenure.
+Two tax-free bursaries, each to the value of £8,000, was available for the 2020/21 academic year to help defray the cost of any tuition undertaken during the academic year of their tenure.

 Junior Fellows in Piano Accompaniment are required to mentor and accompany instrumental and vocal students at Trinity Laban.
 This will also include some involvement in departmental classes, examinations, one-to-one lessons and other sessions as agreed.
 Attendance is likely to be in the region of 400 hours over the year, primarily during the Music Faculty’s 35 designated teaching weeks.
 The Junior Fellows in Piano Accompaniment will report to the Head of the department to which they are assigned, and to the leader of the Junior Fellowship programmes.